kkibria/dev_cookbook/docs/_topics/raspberrypi.md

 ```auto
 %www-data  ALL=NOPASSWD: /sbin/iw
 ```
 Now save the file.
-You can add other comma separated command paths as well.
+You can add more than one commands in comma separated paths if needed.
+Check documentation for ``visudo``.

 ### Idea 1: Configure via wifi
 Set it up initially as a wifi access point on power up.